Hormone Replacement Therapy

 • 17 Beta Estradiol: Is what our ovaries produce and what we refer to as human identical hormone.

 • Estrone: Is made as the body breaks estradiol down in our intestines and our fat.
 I believe estrone is a very important hormone in menopausal women.
-However Western Medicine has focused almost completely on estradiol.
+However Western Medicine has focused almostcompletely on estradiol.
+Estrone may be the pantry for Estridiol, the ovary converts Estrone to Estridiol.
 Estrone is about equal in amount to estradiol during our menstrual cycle.
 Once we become menopausal, estrone becomes about three times higher than estradiol.

 • Estriol: Is a weak estrogen that is produced as estrone is broken down in the liver.
 Estriol does not affect breast or uterine tissue in most women.
 We can use estriol in menopause to potentiate the effect of estrogen replacement therapy in order to decrease the risk of cancer from estradiol use.
 Studies have shown that if the estriol/ estradiol and estrone ratio is balanced, there is less risk for developing gynecologic cancers.
 Estriol can be used as a vaginal cream to reverse the effect of low estrogen in the vagina and urethra.